harshbhosale01/SpinalWorkshop/src/main/scala/workshop/timer/spec.md

 - The implementation of a function which allow to use an memory bus to control that timer

 This lab will introduce :
-- How to define an register bank by an abstract way (BusSlaveFactory)
+- How to define an register bank in an abstract way (BusSlaveFactory)
 - Meta-hardware description possibilities

 ## Part 1 : Timer